someshkoli/collection-SDK-generator/README.md

 # postman-collection-codegen

 ### Introduction
 - A SDK generator for postman collections.
-Currently in  testing phase of the design.
+Generates entire SDK with all the requests inside the postman collection powered with postman-code-generator.

 ### Installation